-- In Mode, make sure the subject does not move until the shutter sound plays, even after the flash fires. - In on mode, attach the camera to a tripod to prevent the camera from moving and blurring the image.
+In M mode, make sure the subject does not move until the shutter sound plays, even after the flash fires.

+- In S or mode, attach the camera to a tripod to prevent the camera from moving and blurring the image.
 Additionally, you are recommended to set [IS Mode] to [Off] (p.
-111). - In mode, images may appear coarse because the ISO speed (p.
-69) is increased to match the shooting conditions. - In mode, images may appear coarse.
+111). - In I mode, images may appear coarse because the ISO speed (p.
+69) is increased to match the shooting conditions. - In 💹 mode, images may appear coarse.

-Turning the Flash Off
+🚯 Turning the Flash Off